radoslavdodek/flink-kafka-streaming-example/README.md

 ```

 ## Building the Flink JAR

+This sample project contains a simple Flink job that reads from the `input-topic`, processes the messages, and writes to the `output-topic`.
+See `./src/main/java/eu/indek/clickstream/DataStreamJob.java`

 To package your job for submission to Flink, use the following.
 Note that we are setting the `JAVA_HOME` environment variable to ensure that the correct version of Java is used